Triangle Skip to content

 Entry requirements

-79% average based on 6 subjects with at least 70% in Advanced Functions and Calculus and Vectors.
+Ontario Secondary School Diploma (OSSD) 77% average based on 6 subjects, including 81% in both Advanced Functions and Calculus and Vectors.

-Foundation - Other Institutions Acceptance is at the discretion of the School but normally would require an overall GPA of 3.30 out of 4.0 and above, including good grades in relevant subjects.
+Foundation - Local Institutions Acceptance is at the School’s discretion and requires a minimum GPA of 3.0 out of 4.0 and good grades in relevant subjects, including all Mathematics modules at grade B.

-Successful completion of the Foundation in Engineering or Science programme with a minimum of 50% in all mathematics modules.
+Nottingham's Foundation Programme Successful completion is required, with a minimum score of 50% in all Mathematics modules.

 IELTS (Academic):